 Augmented reality – Pokémon Go brought this technology to the forefront past summer, 2016.
 Briefly, augmented reality allows overlapping virtual objects above the images of real objects when seen through your smart device camera.
 Due to the great possibilities this technology unlocks and to the relative simplicity of technical implementation, augmented reality applications are used more and more in many areas, including printing, education, real-estate, medicine and others.
-You can read more about it on our page here.

 Combining drone with augmented reality can look like the following:

 When your drone is flying, you can see the world with its eyes on the screen of your smartphone or management panel or through the special glasses.
 Afterwards, you can also review pictures and videos shot by a drone on your PC screen.
-Now, take one step further and imagine you can see not only real objects as the drone sees them, but also some additional images, text or marks over them—just as you can see lines and names of the streets on Google satellite map, for example.
+Now, take one step further and imagine you can see not only real objects as the drone sees them, but also some additional images, text or marks over them—just as you can see lines and names of the streets on Google satellite map.

 Those virtual objects can appear in response to some “triggers” – special images on real objects recognized by drone software on the fly.
 Or they can be added in real time by special visual recognition software analyzing the objects seen.